Estimating Average Treatment Effects with a Double-Index Propensity Score: Numerical Studies

 \subsection{Simulation Study}

 We performed extensive simulations to assess the finite sample bias and relative efficiency (RE) of $\Delthat$ (DiPS) compared to alternative estimators.
-We also assessed in a separate set of simulations the performance of the perturbation procedure.
-Adaptive LASSO was used to estimate $\balph$ and $\bbeta_k$, and a Gaussian product kernel of order $q=4$ with a plug-in bandwidth at the optimal order (see \hyperref[s:discussion]{Discussion}) was used for smoothing.
-Alternative estimators include an IPW with $\pi_k(\bx)$ estimated by adaptive LASSO (ALAS), $\Delthat_{dr}$ (DR-ALAS) with nuisances estimated by adaptive LASSO, the DR estimator with nuisance functions estimated by ``rigorous'' LASSO (DR-rLAS) of \cite{belloni2017program}, outcome-adaptive LASSO (ALS) of \cite{shortreed2017outcome}, Group Lasso and Doubly Robust Estimation (GLiDeR) of \cite{koch2017covariate}, and model average double robust (MADR) of \cite{cefalu2017model}.
-ALS and GLiDeR were implemented with default settings from code provided in the Supplementary Materials of the respective papers.
-DR-rLAS was implemented using the \texttt{hdm} R package \citep{chernozhukov2016hdm} with default settings, and MADR was implemented using the \texttt{madr} package with $M=500$ MCMC iterations to reduce the computations.
-Throughout the numerical studies, unless noted otherwise, we postulated $g_{\pi}(u)=1/(1+e^{-u})$ for $\Mscrpi$ and $g_{\mu}(u)=u$ with $\bbeta_0=\bbeta_1$ for $\Mscrmu$ as the working models.
-For adaptive LASSO, the tuning parameter was chosen by an extended regularized information criteria \citep{hui2015tuning}, which showed good performance for variable selection.
-We re-fitted models with selected covariates as suggested in \cite{hui2015tuning} to reduce bias.
+We also assessed the performance of the perturbation procedure.
+Throughout in implementing the adaptive LASSO, we used ridge regression for the initial estimators $\alphtld_j$ and $\betatld_j$ where the ridge tuning parameter chosen by minimizing the Akaike information criterion (AIC).
+The adaptive LASSO tuning parameter was chosen by an extended regularized information criterion \citep{hui2015tuning}, which exhibited relatively good performance for variable selection.
+We refitted models with selected covariates to reduce bias, as suggested in \cite{hui2015tuning}.
+The power parameter $\gamma$ was set as $\lceil \frac{2\nu}{1-\nu}\rceil+ 1$, where $\nu = log(p)/log(n)$.
+A Gaussian product kernel of order $q=4$ with a plug-in bandwidth at the optimal order (see \hyperref[s:discussion]{Discussion}) was used for smoothing.
+For comparison, we considered alternative standard estimators with nuisances estimated by regularization and recently developed methods for estimating ATE that incorporate variable selection: (1) IPW with $\pi_1(\bx)$ estimated by adaptive LASSO (ALAS), (2) $\Delthat_{dr}$ with nuisances estimated by adaptive LASSO (DR-ALAS), (3) Modification of $\Delthat_{dr}$ in which $\pi_1(\bx)$ and $\mu_k(\bx)$ are estimated by separate one-dimensional kernel smoothing of $T \sim \balphhat\trans\bX$ and $Y \sim \bbetahat_k\trans\bX$ among those assigned to $T=k$, for $k=0,1$ (DR-SIM), to allow for estimation of single index models (SIM) for $\pi_1(\bx)$ and $\mu_k(\bx)$, (4) Outcome-adaptive LASSO (OAL) \citep{shortreed2017outcome}, (5) Group Lasso and Doubly Robust Estimation (GliDeR) \citep{koch2017covariate}, (6) Model averaged doubly-robust estimator (MADR) \citep{cefalu2017model}.
+OAL and GLiDeR were implemented with default settings from code provided in the Supplementary Materials of the respective papers.
+MADR was implemented using the \texttt{madr} package with $M=500$ Markov chain Monte Carlo (MCMC) iterations to reduce the computations.
+Throughout the numerical studies, we specified $g_{\pi}(u)=1/(1+e^{-u})$ for $\Mscrpi$ and $g_{\mu}(u)=u$ with $\bbeta_0=\bbeta_1$ for $\Mscrmu$ as the working models.